LibraryCarpentry/librarycarpentry.github.io/pages/contact.md

 There are several ways to get in touch.

-* Group Email List [Discuss Library Carpentry Topicbox](https://carpentries.topicbox.com/groups/discuss-library-carpentry).
+* Group Email List: [Discuss Library Carpentry Topicbox](https://carpentries.topicbox.com/groups/discuss-library-carpentry).
 Our main communiation channel.
 Sign up to receive periodic updates.

 * [The Carpentries Slack Channel](https://swc-slack-invite.herokuapp.com).
 Sign up to The Carpentries Slack, add the **#libraries** channel, chat with Library Carpentry community members via our primary chatroom, and get quicker responses.

 * [Library Carpentry is on Twitter](https://twitter.com/LibCarpentry).
 Follow us, learn about what community members are doing, and get updates.

-* Secondary Chatroom:  [Gitter](https://gitter.im/LibraryCarpentry/Lobby) for [Top 10 FAIR](https://gitter.im/LibraryCarpentry/Top10FAIR)).
+* Secondary Chatroom on Gitter:  Library Carpentry [Lobby](https://gitter.im/LibraryCarpentry/Lobby) or [Top 10 FAIR](https://gitter.im/LibraryCarpentry/Top10FAIR)).
 We use Gitter during global and lesson sprints.

 * Library Carpentry Community and Development Director, [Chris Erdmann](mailto:cChristopher.Erdmann@ucop.edu).
 If you are new to the community and have questions, feel free to reach out to [Chris Erdmann](mailto:cChristopher.Erdmann@ucop.edu) or community members via the channels above.